-This is an important part of the assessing your ability to beat your charges at trial.
+This is an important part of assessing your ability to beat your charges at trial.

-Impairment is about the affect of the drug on the person.
+Impairment is about the effect of the drug on the person.

 Tolerance levels are a very important part of the defense.

-As noted above, the longer a person takes a drug the more a person becomes tolerant to a drug and a larger amount of the medicine is needed to treat the patient.
+As noted above, the longer a person takes a drug, the more a person becomes tolerant to said drug, and a larger amount of the medicine is needed to treat the patient.

-Likewise, the more tolerant a person becomes to the effects of the drug the less likely they are to impaired by smaller amounts in the body.
+Likewise, the more tolerant a person becomes to the effects of the drug, the less likely they are to be impaired by smaller amounts in the body.